Universality in statistical measures of trajectories in classical billiards: Integrable rectangular versus chaotic Sinai and Bunimovich billiards: Introduction

 \section{Introduction}

-The idea to model apparently disordered spectra, like those of of heavy nuclei, using random matrices was suggested around 1950 by Mehta and Wigner.
-They showed that random matrices of Gaussian orthogonal ensembles (GOE) generate a Wigner-type nearest-neighbor level spacing (NNS) distribution~\cite{Mehta91}.
-In a classic paper Bohigas, Giannoni and Schmit (BGS) formulated a conjecture~\cite{Bohigas84}, stating that time-reversal invariant quantum systems with classically fully chaotic (ergodic) counterpart have universality properties given by random matrix theory (RMT).
+The idea to model apparently disordered spectra, like those of heavy nuclei, using random matrices was suggested in the mid-50's by Wigner, and then formalized in the early 60's in the work of Dyson and Mehta~\cite{Mehta60,Dyson62,Mehta91}.
+They showed that random matrices of Gaussian orthogonal ensembles (GOE) generate a Wigner-type nearest-neighbour level spacing (NNS) distribution~\cite{Mehta91}.
+In a seminal paper, Bohigas, Giannoni and Schmit (BGS) formulated a conjecture~\cite{Bohigas84} stating that time-reversal invariant quantum systems with classically fully chaotic (ergodic) counterpart have universality properties given by random matrix theory (RMT).
 Experiments in nuclear physics, for example, have shown that spectra originating from different heavy nuclei give the same Wignerian energy level spacing distribution~\cite{Bohigas83}.
-Universality properties in quantum chaos of bound systems, i.e. quantum systems with a fully chaotic classical counter part, have now been demonstrated in many experiments, computational models and in theoretical studies~\cite{Mehta91,Blumel97,Stockmann99,Guhr98,Haake01,Robnik86}.
-Theoretical support of the BGS conjecture came from the semiclassical theory of spectral rigidity by Berry~\cite{Berry85,Berry87}, who showed that universal behavior in the energy level statistics is due to long classical orbits.
+Universality properties in quantum chaos of bound systems, i.e. quantum systems with a fully chaotic classical counterpart, have now been demonstrated in many experiments, computational models and in theoretical studies~\cite{Mehta91,Casati80,Blumel97,Stockmann99,Guhr98,Haake01,Robnik86}.
+Theoretical support of the BGS conjecture came from the semiclassical theory of spectral rigidity by Berry~\cite{Berry85,Berry87}, who showed that universal behaviour in the energy level statistics is due to long classical orbits.
 Sieber and Richter~\cite{Sieber01} investigated the role of correlations between classical orbits.
 The semiclassical theory has been further developed by M\"uller et al.~\cite{Muller04a,Muller04b,Muller04c}.
-In ref.~\cite{Muller04c} they presented the 'core of a proof' of the BGS conjecture, which, by proving arguments previously used by Berry~\cite{Berry85}, show that in the semi-classical limit the periodic classical orbits determine the universal fluctuations of quantum energy levels.
+In ref.~\cite{Muller04c} they presented the \textquoteleft core of a proof\textquoteright\ of the BGS conjecture, which, by proving arguments previously used by Berry~\cite{Berry85}, show that in the semi-classical limit the periodic classical orbits determine the universal fluctuations of quantum energy levels.
 Further refinements have been made by Keating and M\"uller~\cite{Keating07}.